The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Discussion

 In terms of the second research question, we found that the proactive GenAI agent infused with scaffolding techniques significantly outperformed both data stories and the passive GenAI agent in the effectiveness of extracting insights from data visualisations after the intervention was removed.
-This finding supports the effectiveness of scaffolding techniques for mastering a subject \cite{gibbons2002scaffolding, van2010scaffolding, kim2018effectiveness}, which in this study pertains to users' ability to comprehend data visualisation.
-As these techniques are also frequently used in the creation of data stories \cite{Segel2010, Zdanovic2022, Ryan2016, Knaflic2015}, the proactive agent can be viewed as a combination of data storytelling and the passive GenAI agent.
-It actively conveys data stories by prompting users with targeted questions instead of passively responding to user prompts.
-In this sense, the current finding also provides empirical evidence to support the additive effects of combining data storytelling with GenAI technologies to achieve better comprehension and learning skills in the interpretation of data visualisations.
+This finding supports the effectiveness of scaffolding techniques for mastering a subject \citep{van2010scaffolding, kim2018effectiveness}, which in this study pertains to students' ability to comprehend VLA.
+As these techniques are also frequently used in the creation of data stories \citep{shao2024data, fernandez2024data}, the proactive agent can be viewed as a combination of scaffolding (e.g., data storytelling) and the passive GenAI agent.
+It actively conveys data narratives by prompting students with targeted questions instead of passively responding to students' prompts.
+In this sense, the current finding also provides empirical evidence to support the combined effects of integrating scaffolding with GenAI technologies to achieve better comprehension and learning skills in the interpretation of VLA.

-For the third research question, the absence of interactional effects between intervention conditions and visualisation literacy on participants' effectiveness in understanding data visualisations is consistent with \citeauthor{shao2024data}'s findings \citep{shao2024data}.
-This indicates that all three interventions are equally beneficial for users, regardless of their level of visualisation literacy.
-Contrary to the common belief supported by previous studies \citep{Ma2012, Zhang2022framework, Figueiras2014, Pozdniakov2023how}, our results did not statistically confirm that any supportive methods, including data storytelling, are more advantageous for individuals with lower visualisation literacy.
-Furthermore, the significant results demonstrating the proactive GenAI agent's ability to enhance participants' effectiveness in comprehending data visualisations after the intervention was removed, while accounting for visualisation literacy, further validate its benefits for users across all levels of visualisation literacy.
+For the third research question, the absence of interactional effects between intervention conditions and visualisation literacy on participants' effectiveness in understanding VLA is consistent with \citet{shao2024data}'s findings.
+This indicates that all three interventions are equally beneficial for students, regardless of their level of visualisation literacy.
+Contrary to the common belief supported by previous studies \citep{Zhang2022framework, pozdniakov2023teachers}, our results did not statistically confirm that any supportive methods, including data storytelling, are more advantageous for individuals with lower visualisation literacy.
+Furthermore, the significant results demonstrating the proactive GenAI agent's ability to enhance participants' effectiveness in comprehending VLA after the intervention was removed, while accounting for visualisation literacy, further validate its benefits for students across all levels of visualisation literacy.